Select pages from editorials in print magazines: Cake, No Cigar, Ache, and, Foam.

 Haggard & Proud is a WWF tag team of a couple guys out in Portland, Oregon building champagne dreams on a peanut shell budget.
 Slim-Jim has been known to spend a month fasting on a hot dog diet.

-Two weeks in China traveling from Shanghai, Shantou, and Shenzou.
+Two weeks in China traveling through Shanghai, Shantou, and Shenzou.

 THE DANDY WARHOLS